 We were happy to install our extreme duty finger guard as we knew the solid aluminium construction would both keep fingers safe and protect doors from damage.

 After 12 months, MCC had installed Alufast in some of their most challenging school environments — and were so confident of its durability, they planned to roll it out across their entire education sector.

-Plastic finger guards cover the gap, but in high traffic environments, like schools, hospitals, restaurants and retail environments, they’re simply not durable enough.
+As the first attempt at finger safety, plastic guards covered the gap between the door and frame.
+In some situations, like the home, they’re safe and do the job.
+However, in high traffic areas, like schools, hospitals, restaurants and retail environments, they’re simply not durable enough.

-Developed to address the durability issues of plastic finger guards, these hard wearing and tough finger guards cover the complete gap, however fingers can still become trapped.
+Flexible rubber hinge covers were developed to address the durability issues of plastic finger guards.
+Hard wearing and tough, they cover the complete gap, however fingers can still become trapped.